 The 9 islands of the Azores archipelago have airports, ensuring the flight connection between them.
 The frequency of flights is higher in summer, and for some islands it is necessary to make a stopover (usually in São Miguel or Faial).
 All flights can be bought in SATA official site

-Free inter-island flights (encaminhamentos inter-ilhas de SATA)
+Free inter-island flights only for residents (encaminhamentos inter-ilhas de SATA)

 For example, if you want to visit Flores, you can buy a flight to Ponta Delgada (São Miguel) (for example from Lisbon) and get round-trip flights between Ponta Delgada and Flores if you choose any flight within 24h after your arrival (and 24h before your return) to/from Ponta Delgada.
 If you do that, you will have only a few hours in São Miguel.
 If you want to combine São Miguel and Flores in your trip, ideally you should choose one of the flights between Ponta Delgada and Flores in that 24h range upon arrival/before your return and then you will only pay for one of the flights.